-1. The Commission shall appoint a Secretary and shall designate staff positions to be filled through appointments made by the Secretary.
-The Commission shall fix the terms of employment, rate of remuneration including tax assessment and superannuation and travelling expenses for the members of the Secretariat.

-2. The Secretary is the executive officer of the Commission and shall:

-(a) be responsible to the Commission for the control and supervision of the staff and management of its office and for the receipt and disbursement of all monies received by the Commission;
+- 1. The Commission shall appoint a Secretary and shall designate staff positions to be filled through appointments made by the Secretary.
+The Commission shall fix the terms of employment, rate of remuneration including tax assessment and superannuation and travelling expenses for the members of the Secretariat. - 2.
+The Secretary is the executive officer of the Commission and shall: - (a) be responsible to the Commission for the control and supervision of the staff and management of its office and for the receipt and disbursement of all monies received by the Commission;

-(b) make arrangements for all meetings of the Commission, and its committees and the Bureau and provide necessary secretarial assistance;

-(c) prepare and submit to the Chair a draft of the Commission's budget for each two year period and shall subsequently submit the budget to all Contracting Governments and Commissioners as early as possible before the Annual Biennial Meeting;

-(d) despatch by the most expeditious means available:

-(i) a draft agenda for the Annual Biennial Commission Meeting to all Contracting Governments and Commissioners 100 days in advance of the meeting for comment and any additions with annotations they wish to propose;

-(ii) an annotated provisional agenda to all Contracting Governments and Commissioners not less than 60 days in advance of the Annual Biennial Commission Meeting.
-Included in the annotations should be a brief description of each item, and in so far as possible, documentation relevant to agenda items should be referred to in the annotation and sent to member nations at the earliest possible date;
+- (b) make arrangements for all meetings of the Commission, and its committees and the Bureau and provide necessary secretarial assistance; - (c) prepare and submit to the Chair a draft of the Commission's budget for each two year period and shall subsequently submit the budget to all Contracting Governments and Commissioners as early as possible before the Annual Biennial Meeting; - (d) despatch by the most expeditious means available: - (i) a draft agenda for the Annual Biennial Commission Meeting to all Contracting Governments and Commissioners 100 days in advance of the meeting for comment and any additions with annotations they wish to propose; - (ii) an annotated provisional agenda to all Contracting Governments and Commissioners not less than 60 days in advance of the Annual Biennial Commission Meeting.
+Included in the annotations should be a brief description of each item, and in so far as possible, documentation relevant to agenda items should be referred to in the annotation and sent to member nations at the earliest possible date; - (e) receive, tabulate and publish notifications and other information required by the Convention in such form and manner as may be prescribed by the Commission; - (f) perform such other functions as may be assigned to him/her by the Commission or its Chair; - (g) where appropriate, provide copies or availability to a copy of reports of the Commission including reports of Observers under the International Observer Scheme, upon request after such reports have been considered by the Commission. - (h) maintain the Commission's public web site, which shall be continuously accessible to the extent possible subject to maintenance requirements and technical constraints.

-(iii) a draft agenda for each Meeting of the Bureau to the members of the Bureau 100 days in advance of the meeting for comment and any additions with annotations they may wish to propose;

-(iv) an annotated provisional agenda for the Meeting of the Bureau to the members of the Bureau 60 days in advance of its meeting.

-(e) receive, tabulate and publish notifications and other information required by the Convention in such form and manner as may be prescribed by the Commission;

-(f) perform such other functions as may be assigned to him/her by the Commission or its Chair;

-(g) where appropriate, provide copies or availability to a copy of reports of the Commission including reports of Observers under the International Observer Scheme, upon request after such reports have been considered by the Commission.

-(h) maintain the Commission's public web site, which shall be continuously accessible to the extent possible subject to maintenance requirements and technical constraints.